waawal/cashkam-meta/internal-api/objects.rst

    A object representing the media associated with a ad.

-.. js:data:: Media._id

-   The id of the Media.

-.. js:data:: Media.ad

-   Associated with :js:data:`Ad._id`

 .. js:data:: Media.images

    All images except the main image.

    * square
    * small
    * normal